 The maple syrup acts as both a sweetener and a flavor, but don’t expect the overpowering flavor of things that have been artificially flavored and called “maple” because real maple syrup has a more subtle flavor than the fake stuff.

 Do I really have to use a blender?

 You really do need to use the blender rather than just whisking everything together in the pot because eggs have this little piece of white thingy on the yolk that will not break up if you don’t use a blender.
 So, someone will wind up with this tough little thing in a bite of their pudding, and it’s rather unnerving to feel something in your mouth when you’re expecting the smooth sweetness of pudding.
 You especially don’t want your guests to wonder what foreign object is in their pudding!

 Most recipes call for only egg yolk, and you can use 4 egg yolks in this recipe if you have plans for 4 egg whites.
-I started using whole eggs because I got tired of finding two-week-old egg whites in the frig and tossing them.
-So I put them in the pudding now, and it adds a little extra protein.
+I started using whole eggs because I got tired of finding two-week-old egg whites in the fridge and tossing them.
+(However, I also learned that if egg whites dry out completely, they look like broken glass!)
+So I put whole eggs in the pudding now, and it adds a little extra protein.
 It also makes the pudding thicker!

 Subscribe to my weekly newsletter!

 My weekly newsletter includes recipes and articles on homesteading, raising livestock, health, and gardening.